-Lifestyle causes of heartburn, acid reflux or GERD
+What causes heartburn, acid reflux, or GERD?

 Now doesn’t that sound like the makings of a typical Texas picnic or gathering?
-You can picture the table now; a full spread including hot dogs, chicken wings, chips and salsa, jalapeno poppers, citrus salads, BBQ sauce, and hamburgers.
-We Texans like to go big or go home when it comes to summer gatherings, but you shouldn’t have to miss out on the fun to avoid heartburn!
+Can’t you picture the table now?
+A full spread of hot dogs, chicken wings, chips and salsa, jalapeño poppers, citrus salads, BBQ sauce, hamburgers, and more.
+We Texans like to go big or go home when it comes to summer gatherings, and you shouldn’t have to miss out on the fun just to avoid heartburn!

 What are my options?

 It’s not all bad news!
 Most patients who have chronic heartburn or GERD find medications like proton pump inhibitors (PPIs like Nexium or Prilosec) control their symptoms reasonably well.
 Unfortunately, these medications only mask symptoms, don’t actually stop reflux, and 30-40% percent of patients don’t get complete relief from their symptoms.

-When is time to see a specialist?
+When should I see a specialist?

 If you experience GERD symptoms more than twice a week or continue to have symptoms and/or develop new or worsening symptoms while on medication, then it may be time to see your doctor or a specialist.
-In the meantime, manage your symptoms, avoid or limit certain foods and beverages and take your medications.
+In the meantime, manage your symptoms, avoid or limit certain foods and beverages, and take your medications.
 Be your best advocate and take charge of your health to make the most of your summer and your life!